 Speaking at a business conference is like the theatre – when you move with purpose, it elevates what you’re saying.
 You can get your best conference presentation techniques from watching professionals at work.
 When Steve Jobs unveiled his new Apple products, he understood the importance of this.
 Once, when speaking about how the new MacBook Air was so thin it could fit into an envelope, Jobs walked right across the side of the stage, picked up an envelope and took out that very MacBook to wild cheers.

-Moving with deliberate purpose in between key messages will make your stage presence more engaging and impactful for the audience.
+One of the more important presentation tips for business conferences is that moving with deliberate purpose in between key messages will make your stage presence more engaging and impactful for the audience.
 To do this effectively you should analyse the stage before you present.
 Map out your talk within its parameters, taking into account the layout of the lighting and other equipment that could obstruct your ability to move.

 How to engage the audience if the lights are shining into my eyes